-Our service is here to make a positive difference to the lives of all children and young people in the Scottish Borders.
+Our Educational Psychology Service is here to make a positive difference to the lives of all children and young people in the Scottish Borders.

 We do this by applying psychology to: